Herat State: Sultan Ahmad Khan (1857–1862)

 Sultan Ahmad Khan aspired to be independent but his position was like "that of a clay pot between two iron ones."
 He was seen as an Iranian puppet by his people and there were multiple plots against him.
 There was one faction led by Mohammad Yusuf's brother, Mohammad Reza, and was an associate of the British-Afghan spy Zayn al-Abdin.
 In 1858 a plot began to overthrow Sultan Ahmad Khan and replace him with Mohammad Reza, which was supported by the British.
 However the Sadr-i Azam caught wind of it and informed Sultan Ahmad Khan, who promptly imprisoned the conspirators.

 Mohammadzai conquest of Herat (1862–1863)

-Khan captured Farah soon after on 11 March 1862, which became Dost Mohammad Khan's casus belli to launch an attack on Herat.
+Sultan Ahmad Khan captured Farah soon after on 11 March 1862, which became Dost Mohammad Khan's casus belli to launch an attack on Herat.
 On July 6, (Note: Other sources give June 29 or July 8.)
 Farah was captured by the Mohammadzais.
 On July 19 or July 22, Sabzawar was captured.
 By July 28, Herat was besieged.
 At the same time Mohammadzai forces advanced through Maimana and the Aimaq lands, eventually reaching the city in August.